-Our team and others have applied peanut butter to the intact skin of children with significant peanut allergies, and none had reactions beyond the site of application, and most had no reaction at all.
+Our team and others have applied peanut butter to the intact skin of children with significant peanut allergies.
+None of them had reactions beyond the site of application, and most had no reaction at all.

-There are, however, reports of cases of reactions attributed to skin exposure where symptoms occurred beyond the area of skin exposure.
-The cases primarily describe very young children, and some ingestion could not be ruled out.
+There are, however, some reports of reactions attributed to skin exposure where symptoms occurred beyond the area of skin exposure.
+These cases primarily describe very young children, and some ingestion could not be ruled out.

 It’s reasonable to assume that anaphylaxis from skin exposure is rare because the skin barrier prevents the protein from entering the blood system.
 Therefore, modest exposures on intact skin should not result in anaphylaxis.

 Symptoms beyond the skin may be more likely if a large amount of protein is applied to large areas of non-intact skin, for example, skin with eczema rashes.
 Such exposures would be unusual (big splashes that soak clothing, etc.).